DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## To Do

-- [ ] Move the Product prompts into the prompt library
 - [ ] For Tim: can we use AI tools to help analyse the IPAFFS code?
 - [ ] (Todd) EE Blogin for Playbook